awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_5_Cost_Visualization/Lab_Guide.md

 8. The bar graph is difficult to read, so we will switch to a line graph.
 Click on the **Bar** dropdown, then select **Line**:
 ![Images/AWSCostService7.png](Images/AWSCostService7.png)

 9. This is the same data with daily granularity and shows trends much more clearly.
-There are monthly peaks - these are monthly recurring reservation fees from Reserved Instances (Green line):
+There are monthly peaks - these are monthly recurring reservation fees from Reserved Instances (Purple line):
 ![Images/AWSCostService8.png](Images/AWSCostService8.png)

 10. We will remove the RI recurring fees.
 Click on the **Charge Type** filter on the right, click the checkbox next to **Recurring reservation fee**, select **Exlude only** to remove the data.
 Then click **Apply filters**:
 ![Images/AWSCostService9.png](Images/AWSCostService9.png)

 11. We have now excluded the monthly recurring fees and the peaks have been removed.
-We can see the largest cost for our usage during this period is Glue:
+We can see the largest cost for our usage during this period is EC2-Instances:
 ![Images/AWSCostService10.png](Images/AWSCostService10.png)

-12. We will remove the Glue service to show the other services with better clarity.
-Click on the **Service** filter from the right, click the checkbox next to **Glue**, select **Exclude only**, and click **Apply filters**:
+12. We will remove the EC2 service to show the other services with better clarity.
+Click on the **Service** filter from the right, click the checkbox next to **EC2-Instances**, select **Exclude only**, and click **Apply filters**:
 ![Images/AWSCostService11.png](Images/AWSCostService11.png)

-13. Glue has now been excluded, and all the other services can been seen easily:
+13. EC2-Instances has now been excluded, and all the other services can been seen easily:
 ![Images/AWSCostService12.png](Images/AWSCostService12.png)